Every learner is unique and must be challenged at his level.

-Differentiated CurriculumChallenge Every Learner
+Every Learner is Unique

 Most curricula provide parents with a standard format for teaching their child.
 They assume that all children in a grade level have the same educational needs and that they will do the same activities in the same way.

 When a curriculum is differentiated, it helps you, as a teacher, to appropriately respond to these variances among learners.
-When parents and teachers are able to teach ideas and skills on different levels they can better meet the needs of individual learners.
+When parents and teachers are able to teach ideas and skills on different levels, they can better meet the needs of individual learners.

-Moving Beyond the Page is a differentiated curriculum.
-Many of the activities allow you to assess your child's readiness and provide different options to challenge and develop their learning.
-Consider two six-year old children.
-They both are able to discuss complex ideas and think at higher levels, but only one has been exposed to writing letters and has developed the fine motor skills needed to excel at writing.
-The Moving Beyond the Page 5-7 Year Old curriculum will challenge and engage both advanced and emergent writers and readers.
+Many of our curriculum's activities allow you to assess your child's readiness and provide different options to challenge and develop his learning.
+Consider two six-year-old children.
+They both are able to discuss complex ideas and think at a higher level, but only one has been exposed to writing letters and has developed the fine motor skills needed to excel at writing.
+The Moving Beyond the Page Age 5-7 curriculum will challenge and engage both advanced and emergent writers and readers.
 A differentiated curriculum enables educators to challenge all children to meet their potential.